zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/work-with-csv-files/load-csv-files/load-csv-files.md

    ![ALT text is not available for this image](images/db-actions-dataload-card.png " ")

-   Then specifcy the location of your data.
+   Then specify the location of your data.
 That is, make sure the Load Data and the Local File cards have a check mark.
 Click `Next`.

    ![ALT text is not available for this image](./images/db-actions-dataload-location.png)